ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

    `!p snip.rv = match.group(1)`snippet body
    endsnippet
    ```
-   I don't use this one often, but here is one example I really like:
+   I don't use this one often, but here is one example I really like.
-   - Make `00` expand to the `_{0}` subscript after letters and closing delimiters, but not in numbers like `100`:
+   It makes `00` expand to the `_{0}` subscript after letters and closing delimiters, but not in numbers like `100`:
    ```
    snippet "([a-zA-Z]|[\}\)\]\|'])00" "Automatic 0 subscript" rA
    `!p snip.rv = match.group(1)`_{0}